sharkdp/fd/README.md

 This is usually located in `~/.config/fd/ignore` in macOS or Linux, and `%APPDATA%\fd\ignore` in Windows.

+You may wish to include `.git/` in your `fd/ignore` file so that `.git` directories, and their contents are not included in output if you use the `--hidden` option.

 ### Deleting files

 You can use `fd` to remove all files and directories that are matched by your search pattern.